 - Existing tags added to questions in the Original Course View appear on the Reuse Questions page

-- Rubrics: Percentage-range and percentage rubrics are converted without descriptions.
-All other rubric types are converted to percentage rubrics, such as points and point range.
-All Original rubric settings are now set to the Ultra rubric defaults, such as display to students.
+- All Original rubric settings are now set to the Ultra rubric defaults, such as display to students

 - Calendar due dates

-- Discussions: Flattened to four levels of threading—ability to view replies to replies—with some settings removed
+- Discussions are flattened to four levels of threading—ability to view replies to replies—with some settings removed.

 - Rich text announcements are converted to plain text